 ISL’s Occupational Therapy teams are very interactive and highly specialized.
 Our volunteers learn about global health issues including occupational therapy challenges and provide help to populations in vulnerable positions.

 The World Health Organization has determined that lack of eye-care is one of the most crucial needs in developing countries.
 Because refractive needs and other eye problems don’t necessarily cause immediate pain, eye care is often under prioritized when resources are limited, – especially for children.
 Through ISL, thousands of the underserved have received eyewear and eye care.

-ISL’s Physical Therapy teams are very interactive and highly specialized.
+ISL’s Physical Therapy Program is very interactive and highly specialized.
 Volunteers learn methods of restoring functional movement, perform orthopedic massage, and learn to assess and evaluate soft tissue manually, without the aid of x-ray and MRI testing, an excellent triage method for determining the site and extent of an injury when high tech equipment is not available.

 Sports Without Borders

-Our Sports Without Borders program unites young athletes and underprivileged children in order to promote team work, encourage athletic achievement, and inspire positive social change in the areas of education, health, and wellness.
-This program offers athletes a unique opportunity to teach skills while experiencing another culture.
+Our Sports Without Borders program unites sports enthusiasts in order to promote team work, encourage athletic achievement, and inspire positive social change in the areas of education, health, and wellness.
+This program offers a unique opportunity for cross-cultural learning.

 ISL’s veterinary teams are able to provide a variety of care ranging from public health services such as administering immunizations and facilitating spay/neuter clinics, to providing urgent veterinary care.
 From visiting farms to setting up veterinary field clinics in urban centers, our volunteers are able to gain extensive experience in a short period of time.

 Well Child International